 We have observed considerable improvements in dynamic range performance from Canon in its most recent large-sensor cameras.
 These improvements are most likely the result of Canon’s transition to on-chip analog-to-digital conversion (first seen in their EOS 80D).

-It is quite likely that the Canon EOS M5 uses the same sensor as the Canon 80D.
-If this is the case, then the exposure latitude and ISO invariance performance of both cameras will be the same.
+The Canon EOS M5 likely uses the same sensor as the Canon 80D.
+If this is the case, then both cameras’ exposure latitude and ISO invariance performance will be the same.
 To summarize, this positions the Raw dynamic range of the M5 somewhere in the middle of its top competitors and Canon’s earlier attempts with APS-C cameras.

-This is a typical example of how the reviewer might edit a picture to get the most out of a camera’s dynamic range while avoiding the overly-saturated effect that is associated with HDR photography.
-Modifications made to the picture that is above:
+This is a typical example of how the reviewer might edit a picture to get the most out of a camera’s dynamic range while avoiding the overly-saturated effect associated with HDR photography.
+Modifications made to the above image:

 White balance set to daylight; exposure adjusted to +0.85; highlights toned down to -100; shadows brought up to +80; whites brought up to +23; blacks toned down to -77; minor boost applied to sharpness and luminance noise reduction.

-Because it does not support 4K video recording and does not include zebra pattern exposure warnings, the EOS M5 is likely to dissatisfy serious video aficionados.
-These are undoubtedly surprising omissions, taking into account the vast number of direct rivals that provide them, but where the Canon falls short in terms of specifications, it more than makes up for it in terms of how easily it can be used.
+Because it does not support 4K video recording and does not include zebra pattern exposure warnings, the EOS M5 is likely to dissatisfy serious video enthusiasts.
+These are undoubtedly surprising omissions, considering the vast number of direct rivals that provide them.
+Still, where the Canon falls short in terms of specifications, it more than makes up for it in terms of how easily it can be used.

 When it comes to working with video, the touchscreen is exceptionally well-implemented.
-If you give the camera full control over focusing decisions, it will perform very well.
+If you give the camera complete control over focusing decisions, it will perform very well.
 It will focus very smoothly as objects of potential interest enter the frame at different depths, but you won’t have any direct control over how quickly the camera will refocus.
-If you give the camera full control over focusing decisions, it will perform very well (this also goes for tapping to rack focus from one point to another in the scene).
+On the other hand, if you give the camera complete control over focusing decisions, it will perform very well (this also goes for tapping to rack focus from one point to another in the scene).

 Face identification performance is a particularly intriguing aspect of the camera to investigate.
-If the M5 is unable to locate the face of your subject, it will intelligently switch to tracking the subject itself (for an example of this, see the sample video on the page devoted to focusing) and continue tracking the part of the scene that was previously occupied by the face.
+For example, suppose the M5 cannot locate your subject’s face.
+In that case, it will intelligently switch to tracking the issue itself (for example, see the sample video on the page devoted to focusing) and continue monitoring the part of the scene previously occupied by the face.

-Therefore, even if your subject is looking away from the camera (for instance), the camera will still track his or her head.
-Additionally, as was discussed previously, if your scene contains more than one face, you have the ability to shift the focus of the camera from one face to another in order to tell it which face you would like it to monitor.
+Therefore, even if your subject is looking away from the camera (for instance), the camera will still track their head.
+Additionally, as was discussed previously, if your scene contains more than one face, you can shift the camera’s focus to another to telltale you would like it to monitor.

-The image stabilizer is also quite remarkable, giving both optical (in-lens) and digital (in-camera) stabilizing options.
-When these more sophisticated options are enabled, there is a trade-off in terms of cropping and quality, but the film that is produced is exceptionally smooth.
+The image stabilizer is also remarkable, giving optical (in-lens) and digital (in-camera) stabilizing options.
+Of course, when these more sophisticated options are enabled, there is a trade-off in cropping and quality, but the film produced is exceptionally smooth.

 While it is unfortunate that the EOS M5 does not support 4K capture, a trend is becoming apparent, as seen in our studio scenario.
-Cameras that are capable of extremely high-quality 4K capture are, in a sense, “phoning it in” when it comes to their 1080p recording capabilities (the Sony a7S II is included as an example of just how nice 1080p output can be).
+Cameras capable of highly high-quality 4K capture are, in a sense, “phoning it in” regarding their 1080p recording capabilities (the Sony a7S II is included as an example of just how excellent 1080p output can be).

-This makes some sense in the sense that you can always record in 4K and downsample the image afterward; nevertheless, for those who don’t necessarily have the time for that extra step or don’t want to pay for more storage, 1080p might still be an essential alternative.
+This makes sense because you can always record in 4K and downsample the image afterward; nevertheless, for those who don’t necessarily have the time for that extra step or don’t want to pay for more storage, 1080p might still be an essential alternative.

-First things first, we can see that the M5 has excellent control over false color, that it reveals more information than the a6300, and that it is somewhat less crisp than the Panasonic G85.
+First, we can see that the M5 has excellent control over false color, reveals more information than the a6300, and is somewhat less crisp than the Panasonic G85.
 All of these observations can be made immediately.

-It is to be expected that performance will suffer substantially with the digital image stabilization turned on (although it may be worth the trade-off for the smoother film), and this pattern continues with the ‘Enhanced IS’ setting, which offers the smoothest footage of the three options.
+It is expected that performance will suffer substantially with the digital image stabilization turned on (although it may be worth the trade-off for the smoother film).
+This pattern continues with the ‘Enhanced IS’ setting, which offers the smoothest footage of the three options.

 Additional video notes

-It’s interesting that the only two modes available for taking films are totally automated and fully manual, but happily, the latter mode offers Auto ISO along with exposure adjustment.
+Interestingly, the only two modes available for taking films are automated and fully manual, but happily, the latter mode offers Auto ISO along with exposure adjustment.

-This is extremely important if you want to have full control over the shutter speed and depth of focus for the film you are recording, but you also want the camera to be able to adjust its “gain” when you go from one set of lighting circumstances to another.
+This is extremely important if you want complete control over the shutter speed and depth of focus for the film you are recording.
+Still, you also want the camera to be able to adjust its “gain” when you go from one set of lighting circumstances to another.

-In addition, the Canon EOS M5 features an HDMI output that is capable of delivering Full HD video, as well as a microphone input that can still be used even if the screen can only tilt rather than completely articulate.
+In addition, the Canon EOS M5 features an HDMI output capable of delivering Full HD video and microphone input that can still be used even if the screen can only tilt rather than entirely articulate.

-If you choose to manually focus, you will have access to focus peaking; however, there is no zebra patterning to warn of overexposure, and you will not be able to examine an electronic level or histogram while recording; you will only be able to do so before you begin.
+If you manually focus, you will have access to focus peaking; however, no zebra is patterning to warn of overexposure, and you will not be able to examine an electronic level or histogram while recording.
+Only be able to do so before you begin.

-If you shoot in 24 frames per second (p/s), the rolling shutter is very easy to control; if you shoot in 60 frames per second (p/s), the rolling shutter is virtually nonexistent.
+If you shoot at 24 frames per second (p/s), the rolling shutter is very easy to control; if you shoot at 60 frames per second (p/s), the rolling shutter is virtually nonexistent.

-Overall, the EOS M5 presents something of a challenge when it comes to video.
-Despite the fact that it is not even close to being state-of-the-art in terms of its specifications and video-shooting assistance, it makes it exceedingly simple to record film that is smooth, correctly focused, and has the wonderful color for which Canon has become famous.
+Overall, the EOS M5 presents something of a challenge regarding the video.
+However, despite it not even being near state-of-the-art in terms of its specifications and video-shooting assistance, it makes it exceedingly simple to record the smooth, correctly focused film and has the beautiful color for which Canon has become famous.

-If you don’t require higher quality, the M5 is a capable and casual video companion.
-As for us, we continue to feel that well-taken 1080p film is clearly more watchable than badly shot 4K footage, and if you don’t need it, the M5 is a great option.?
+The M5 is a capable and casual video companion if you don’t require higher quality.
+As for us, we continue to feel that well-taken 1080p film is more watchable than badly shot 4K footage, and if you don’t need it, the M5 is a great option.?